Slemanof/easyeats.live/README.md

-# Use get_recommendations(customerID)
-# returns a list of three restaurant IDs
+#use get_recommendations(customer_id, dblink, amount).
+Returns a list of restaurant ids to be recommended.
+Use amount parameter for the number of restaurant to recommend(3 if left blank)

+#see Exaple.py for example use

 #TO DO
 #test with the implemented database
 #update once customer database is designed
-#expand for more recommendations
-#improve to consider vegetarian, vega, etc. Possibly distance